We've launched the Experience Kit version 1

 We've set out our digital accessibility goals, processes and responsibility so that we can create a consistent approach.

-We've also created our digital accessibility standards to set out what guidelines we need to meet and why.
+We've also created our own digital accessibility guidelines to help us better understand the Web Accessibility Content Guidelines (WCAG) we need to meet and why.

 We need to consider digital accessibility at every stage of creating products and services at Co-op.
 And it must not end there.
 We need to constantly review and improve everything we build and develop.

-The 8 stage process makes sure that there is responsibility for accessibility at all stages of product and service development.
+We want to make sure there is responsibility for accessibility at all stages of product and service development.

 We will: